A Grown-Up Romantic Dessert

 You can use either purchased or homemade.
-If you want to spear them with a fork, choose the kind that has a thin, crisp outer shell and is chewy in the inside.
-If you're baking your own meringues, try piping them into long rods so that you can hold at them one end and dip the other end into the chocolate without your fingers getting inside the pot.
+If you want to spear them with a fork, choose the kind that has a thin, crisp outer shell and is chewy on the inside.
+If you're baking your own meringues, try piping them into long rods so that you can hold them on one end and dip the other end into the chocolate without your fingers getting inside the pot.

 Crisp Lace Cookies

-Tip: When making any lace cookie recipe, make sure to leave lots of room between the mounds of cookie batter, since this type of cookie spreads a lot during baking; it's easy to end up with a single, huge cookie that covers then entire cookie sheet.
+Tip: When making any lace cookie recipe, make sure to leave lots of room between the mounds of cookie batter, since this type of cookie spreads a lot during baking; it's easy to end up with a single, huge cookie that covers the entire cookie sheet.
 Also, although many recipes tell you to cover the cookie sheets with greased aluminum foil, I find that using greased baking parchment works better.

 Chewy Coconut or Almond Macaroons